marciandmnd/rpncalculator/README.md

 ## Running the tests

-RPNCalculator uses [Minitest](https://github.com/seattlerb/minitest) to run unit tests on the appliction's primary components.
+RPNCalculator uses [Minitest](https://github.com/seattlerb/minitest) to run unit tests on the application's primary components.

 To run the test suite, simply enter `rake test`.